 Vanilla Card Test

 As you can see, the best minion (with no downside) at the 2-mana department is a 3/2 or vice versa, putting its total stat value at 5.
+The total stat value of a minion can be calculated by simply adding the total health and attack of a minion.
 As the mana cost increases by 1, the total stat value increases by 2 from the previous minion.
 Let’s say that you had to choose between two minions: Big-Time Racketeer and Priestess of Elune.
 While both cards may cost 6 mana, their stat line and effect are completely different.
-The Big-Time Racketeer has total of 14 stats which surpasses the vanilla card test since the Boulderfist Ogre has a total of 13 stats.
+The Big-Time Racketeer has total of 14 stats which surpasses the vanilla card test since the Boulderfist Ogre has a total of 13 stats, which is considered to be the best possible stats for a minion at 6 mana.
 On the other hand, the Priestess of Elune has a total of 9 stats, which is far way below the standard 13 stats.
 Therefore, you are essentially paying 4 stats for its effect: restore 4 health to your hero.
 Why is this relevant?
-Because your opponent’s Violet Illusionist, a 3-mana card, can easily trade into your Priestess of Elune, placing you at a disadvantage in terms of value.
+Because your opponent’s Violet Illusionist, a 3-mana card, can easily trade into your Priestess of Elune, placing you at a disadvantage in terms of value and tempo.

 Effect cards are self-explanatory.
 These are cards that have a special attribute that does something impactful.
 I understand this may sound vague, but there are several cards with effects that do different things.
 Usually, effect cards are almost good in most situations, and there isn’t a prerequisite for their effect to trigger or active.
 Cards such as Loot Hoarder, Grimestreet Outfitter, and Primordial Drake are some examples of effect minions that can yield significant benefits.